guntsvzz/DSAI-AIT/README.md

 - AT82.10 Recent Trends in Machine Learning (RTML)

-- AT82.09 Human-Computer Interaction and Information Visualization
+- AT82.09 Human-Computer Interaction and Information Visualization (HCI)

 # Inter Semester (Tentative)
 - AT82.08 Computer Vision (CV)